-2024 Innovative Tinnitus Research Grants Program
+2025 Innovative Tinnitus Research Grants Program

-American Tinnitus Association (ATA), the nation's leading non-profit exclusively dedicated to serving the needs of the tinnitus community, is pleased to support innovative tinnitus research proposals.
+American Tinnitus Association (ATA) is pleased to support innovative tinnitus research proposals.
 ATA Grants support one- or two-year investigations aimed at contributing substantively to the scientific understanding of tinnitus and improving the patient care and quality-of-life for those affected by tinnitus.
+ATA seed grants support novel ideas, including fundamental and clinical research, to advance understanding of tinnitus, its treatment, and possible cure/s.
+ATA seed grants enable the Principal Investigator (PI) to obtain quality data that can be used to seek further funding from larger institutions, such as the NIH and DoD.